forrtproject/forrtproject.github.io/content/forrt/adopting/adopting.md

 *   [Open Science Framework](https://osf.io/): A popular platform where research data and materials can be easily shared and indexed.
 *   [Zenodo](http://zenodo.org/): Another platform where research materials are shared and indexed.
-*   [re3data](https://www.re3data.org/) : A directory of research repositories in many fields; useful for finding subject-specific repositories
+*   [re3data](https://www.re3data.org/) : A directory of research repositories in many fields; useful for finding subject-specific repositories.

 <br>